xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 the process  down  pat.
 The  syntax  I've chosen for the `WHILE` statement is `WHILE <condition> <block> ENDWHILE`.

-I know,  I  know,  we  don't  REALLY  need separate kinds of terminators for each construct ... you can see that by the fact that in our one-character version, `e` is used for all of them.
-But I also remember  MANY debugging sessions in Pascal, trying to track down a wayward `END` that the compiler obviously thought I meant to put  somewhere  else.
+I know,  I  know,  we  don't  _really_  need separate kinds of terminators for each construct ... you can see that by the fact that in our one-character version, `e` is used for all of them.
+But I also remember  _many_ debugging sessions in Pascal, trying to track down a wayward `END` that the compiler obviously thought I meant to put  somewhere  else.
 It's been my experience that specific and unique  keywords,  although  they add to the  vocabulary  of  the